L3ts-H4ck/CommunityChallenge-Spark/tutorials/02-assets.md

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/03.png?raw=true" width="80%">

-Once our images are deployed, we're going to click on the one we like the most, we need to make sure it has the Public Domain stamp and we procced to download it by clicking it on the arrow.
+Once our images deploy, we're going to click on the one we like the most.
+We need to make sure it has the Public Domain stamp and we procced to download it by clicking it on the arrow.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/04.png?raw=true" width="80%">

-We'll have our elements in a folder just to have everything in one place.
+We'll have our elements in a folder to have everything in one place.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/05.png?raw=true" width="80%">

 ## Creating our elements

 We procced to open our image editor and with it, the image we want.
-Something to keep in mind is that this editor need to be able to select all of our images and crop them, mostly because we want to export them separately
+Something to keep in mind is that this editor needs to be able to select all our images and crop them, because we want to export them

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/06.png?raw=true" width="80%">

-I'm going to select the "quick selection" tool, this tool allow us to separate by colors the image and eliminate the background, before you eliminate it, make sure to duplicate the layer you are working on, you need to have always a backup.
-Once the copy is made, hide the original to obtain the transparency we're looking for.
+I'm going to select the "quick selection" tool.
+This tool allow us to separate by colors the image and cut the background, before you cut it, make sure to duplicate the layer you are working on, you need to have always a backup.
+Once the copy is made, hide the original to get the transparency we're looking for.

 <img src="https://github.com/L3ts-H4ck/CommunityChallenge-Spark/blob/master/tutorials/02-assets/07.png?raw=true" width="80%">